 Risk Risk level (H/M/L) Mitigation measures Recurrent insecurity in the area (local conflicts) Н A constant coordination with the implementing partners and a security warning network could mitigate the risk.
-The Action should follow a contingency planning approach to address changing security conditions in the areas as outlined in the OECD fragile state principles 6 .
+The Action should follow a contingency planning approach to address changing security conditions in the areas as outlined in the OECD fragile state principles .
 The Actions should be integrated with existing humanitarian and resilience program to coordinate insecurity responses.
+Local root conflicts causes' study and conflict mitigation strategy should be prepared in the inception phase of the Actions and kept updated.
 Extreme weather conditions hampering agricultural production and /or access to the project areas (drought and floods) М Some of the climatic events (like drought) can be foreseen in advance.
 FAO, WFP, WHO have access to a system of weather stations and data and are updated for upcoming disasters.
 A possible mitigation measures could be studied with the partners (i.e. early warning system).
 The Actions shall be designed to focus on community-managed disaster risk reduction action planning.
-Outbreak of pests 7 and disease in crops and livestock М Use of certified or quality declared seeds from officially recognized companies or institutions.
+Outbreak of pests and disease in crops and livestock М Use of certified or quality declared seeds from officially recognized companies or institutions.
 Raising awareness among relevant state-level line ministries (e.g. agriculture, livestock) and farming communities on the use of clean planting materials and protecting against the spread of diseases and pests Build capacity in community based early warning systems to livestock diseases.
-Linkages will be made with EUTF project Strengthening the Livelihoods Resilience of Pastoral and Agro- Pastoral Communities in cross border areas.
+Linkages will be made with EUTF project Strengthening the Livelihoods Resilience of Pastoral and AgroPastoral Communities in cross border areas.

-6 OECD fragile state principles published in 2011:
+OECD fragile state principles published in 2011: